taifur-rahaman/Game-Reviews/README.md

 | [Middle-Earth: Shadow of War](shadow_of_war.md) | 2017 | ★★★★☆ | 46h 42m | Completed | Pirated |

 ### 🔮 Epics of Role-Play
-*Grand journeys where choices shape the fate of the universe.*
+*Grand journeys where one's choices shape the very fate of the universe.*

 | 📜 **Tome** | 📅 **Year** | 🌟 **Rank** | ⏳ **Time** | 🛡️ **Status** | 🎮 **Platform** |
 |:---|:---:|:---:|:---:|:---:|:---:|